On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Setup and the Target and Fitting Lemmas

-We remark that part 1. of Lemma \ref{targetlemma} allows us to interpolate for the `during' portion of Phase II.
-Conclusion 2. will be vital for the Fitting Lemma (Lemma \ref{fittinglemma}); it allows us to conclude that $h\rightarrow 0_+$ as $\epsilon_1 \rightarrow 0_+$ (see the statement of the Fitting Lemma). \\
+Before embarking on the proof, we remark that part \emph{(1)} in the statement of Lemma \ref{TargetLemma} above will help us to interpolate in the `during' portion of Phase II.
+Part \emph{(3)} will be vital for the Fitting Lemma (Lemma \ref{FittingLemma}); it allows us to conclude that $h\rightarrow 0$ as $\epsilon_1 \rightarrow 0_+$ (see the statement of the Fitting Lemma) which is key to controlling the inevitable loss of domain incurred in correcting the errors in our approximations from Phase I (Lemma \ref{PhaseI}).
+We observe that, even though we require $R \in [r_0, R_0]$, the upper bound $R_0$ does not appear in the dependencies for $\tilde \epsilon_1$ and the function $T$ above.
+The reason for this is that we apply the upper bound $R_0 \le \tfrac{\pi}{2}$ in the proof which eliminates the dependence on $R_0$.
+Lastly, we observe that, although the domain $\tilde V_{2h}$ by definition will depend on $R$ (as will the mapping $\phi_{2h}: \tilde V_{2h} \mapsto V_{2h}$), $\tilde \epsilon_1$ and $T(\epsilon_1)$ do not depend on $R$ since we are obtaining estimates which work simultaneously for all $R \in [r_0, R_0]$.